Times change and my website needed to change too. To see the 2020 update of this page click this link

 The most common reason for falsely-high lymphocyte counts in automated counting is mistaking abnormal, nucleated red blood cells for lymphocytes.
 Cancerous myeloma cells can also confuse the machines.

 The presence of these larger-than-normal lymphocytes in increased number (often with unusual stain colorations) indicates that your pet’s immune system is responding to something.
 It doesn’t tell your veterinarian what that "something" is.
 It could be an infection (such as Ehrlichia in dogs), it could be a recent vaccination or even a tumor.

-Some of my clients have been concerned that their eldery pet's lymphocyte counts report back from the lab as somewhat low.
-I do not know of any studies in cats or dogs, but lower lymphocye counts are a normal result of the aging process in us humans. (ref)
+Some of my clients have been concerned that their elderly pet's lymphocyte counts report back from the lab as somewhat low.
+I do not know of any studies in cats or dogs, but lower lymphocyte counts are a normal result of the aging process in us humans. (ref)

 They would be based on the rest of your pets WBC count and blood chemistry values, suggestions from the testing lab's clinical pathologist and your veterinarians experience in dealing with the symptoms your pet is experiencing.